woodser/monero-ts/README.md

 ## Sample Code

 This code introduces the API.
-See the [specification PDF](https://github.com/monero-ecosystem/monero-java/blob/master/monero-spec.pdf) for full details.
+See the [documentation](https://woodser.github.io/monero-cpp-library/annotated.html) or [specification PDF](https://github.com/monero-ecosystem/monero-java/blob/master/monero-spec.pdf) for full details.

 Note: This API might change depending on feedback, such as changing structs to classes, using pure object-oriented accessors and mutators, not using boost::optional with shared_ptrs, etc.  Feedback is welcome.